hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   URL constructed from the `region`.
 It's typically used to connect to custom CloudWatchLogs endpoints.

-* `cloudformation` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
-It's typically used to connect to custom CloudFormation endpoints.

 * `dynamodb` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to `dynamodb-local`.

-* `kinesis` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
-It's typically used to connect to `kinesalite`.

-* `kms` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
-It's typically used to connect to custom KMS endpoints.

-* `iam` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
-It's typically used to connect to custom IAM endpoints.

 * `ec2` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to